by Katharine Hansen Ph.D.

 Accomplishment Techniques Using Web Apps Software and Cloud Apps

-Consider a spreadsheet.
+- Consider a spreadsheet.
 “I use an Excel spreadsheet” says Darlene Zambruski.
 With a spreadsheet she notes “you can sort info more quickly especially when you need it for a performance review or if you’re refreshing your resume for a new job search.”
-(See a sample spreadsheet.)
 An accomplishments spreadsheet can be set up in many ways.
-The sample assumes that its creator has determined the functional-skills areas she wants to especially track created columns for those areas and inserted accomplishments by date as she achieved them.
-She could also have entered accomplishments according to date and then later broken them into categories.
+You can enter accomplishments according to date and then later broken them into categories.

-Use a cloud-based app such as Evernote.
+- Use a cloud-based app such as Evernote.
 Evernote touts the ability for users to “have instant access to their memories.”
 Users can type notes to-dos and clip entire Web pages and save all the links and contents.
 They can also snap photos of anything from business cards to whiteboards to wine labels write handwritten notes in digital ink record audio clips.
 The variety of media and content that can be integrated into an Evernote “notebook” adds to the richness of tracking accomplishments.
 The app also has versions for mobile devices.
-You can find apps similar to Evernote here and here.

 Low-Tech Accomplishment Techniques